 Then we need to make a roux to thicken the chicken stew base.
 Stir in the flour until it is thoroughly cooked through, the vegetables are coated, and the roux starts to brown.
 Then, add the chicken stock and stir to incorporate before adding the heavy cream, salt, pepper, thyme, and bay leaves.
 Let all of that simmer while you prepare the dumplings.

-How To Make Soup Dumplings
+How To Make the Dumplings

 • Then, add the melted butter and milk for moisture and fat.
 These also help the dumplings hold their shape, and keep them nice and tender.

-Assemble the Chicken and Dumplings
+Finishing the Chicken and Dumplings

 Now that your dumpling dough is prepared, let’s get back to the soup.
 It’s time to add the cooked chicken, frozen peas, and chopped parsley.
 You don’t want to add these any earlier, or else they’ll cook for too long and can get tough, particularly the chicken.

-Next, drop the dumplings into the very top of the chicken soup.
+Next, drop the dumplings onto the very top of the chicken soup.
 Cover with a lid, and do not peek!
 You want that steam trapped inside the pot to get those dumplings nice and fluffy.

 Set a timer for 15 minutes.
 After that time has passed, test the dumplings for doneness.
 If they need a few more minutes to cook, you can flip them over at this point, then cover again and cook for a few minutes at a time until done.